tomas-light/redux-controller-middleware/README.md

 #### <a name="usage"></a> Custom action names

 You can use custom action name, like `@watch('myCustomActionName')`.
-But in this case you should change define this method with `DecoratedWatchedController`
+But in this case you should change definition of such method with `DecoratedWatchedController`

 ```ts
 import { ControllerBase, watch, DecoratedWatchedController } from '@tomas_light/react-redux-controller';